 The US Army awarded a $4bn multi-year contract for 177 CH-47F helicopters in June 2013.
 The contract includes an option to increase the total number of aircraft to 215.

 In September 2006, the Netherlands requested the foreign military sale of up to nine CH-47F helicopters with the common avionics architecture system and the upgrade of 11 CH-47D helicopters to CH-47F configuration, including the CAAS cockpit.
 An order for six new helicopters was placed in February 2007.
 The Netherlands received its first two CH-47F Chinook heavy-lift helicopters in October 2012.

-In May 2009 Boeing and AgustaWestland signed a $1.23bn contract to deliver 16 ICH-47F helicopters for the Italian Army and the deliveries are scheduled for 2013.
+In May 2009, Boeing and AgustaWestland signed a $1.23bn contract to deliver 16 ICH-47F helicopters for the Italian Army.

 The first ICH-47F helicopter performed maiden flight in June 2013 and first two helicopters were delivered in October 2014.

 Australia ordered seven CH-47Fs in March 2010 to substitute CH-47Ds and the first two CH-47Fs entered service in May 2015.
 In December 2011, the country ordered two CH-47D Chinook transport helicopters for domestic use.

 India ordered 22 AH-64E Apache attack helicopters and 15 CH-47F Chinook heavy-lift helicopters in September 2015.
 The first six CH-47F Chinook helicopters were delivered to the Indian Air Force by July 2019.